atsign-foundation/docs.atsign.com/content/docs/atplatform/specification.md

 **Example:**

-View all keys in the secondary server excluding hidden
+View all keys in the atServer excluding hidden

 `scan`

-View all keys in the secondary server including hidden
+View all keys in the atServer including hidden

 `scan:showhidden:true`

-View all keys in the secondary server filtered by a regex
+View all keys in the atServer filtered by a regex

 `scan <regex>`

-View all keys in the secondary server including hidden and filtered by a regex
+View all keys in the atServer including hidden and filtered by a regex

 `scan:showhidden:true <regex>`